puremourning/vimspector/README.md

   times the breakpoint should be ignored.
 Should (probably?) not be used in combination with `condition`.
 Not supported by all debug adapters.
 For example, to break on the 3rd time hitting this line, enter `3`.
+* `logMessage`: An optional string to make this breakpoint a "logpoint" instead.
+  When triggered, this message is printed to the console rather than interrupting execution.
+You can embed expressions in braces `{like this}`, for example `#{ logMessage: "Iteration {i} or {num_entries / 2}" }`

-In both cases, the expression is evaluated by the debugger, so should be in whatever dialect the debugger understands when evaluating expressions.
+In each case expressions are evaluated by the debugger, so should be in whatever dialect the debugger understands when evaluating expressions.

 When using the `<leader><F9>` mapping, the user is prompted to enter these